CMU-313/CMU-313.github.io/docs/recitations/reci3-deployment.md

 * Learn about CI/CD and the basics of how to set it up in a Github repo

-* Get hands on experience deploying with multiple cloud providers - render.com and Google Cloud Platform.
+* Get hands on experience deploying with multiple cloud providers - Render and Google Cloud Platform.

-* Set up the _Extreme Startup_ web app for use in Tuesday's (9/19) lecture
+* Set up and get familiarized with the _Extreme Startup_ web app for use in Tuesday's (9/19) lecture